 Although the criminal consequences of these charges carry serious and significant penalties, you should also not discount the possibility that school disciplinary penalties can also severely impact you and your future.

-The Philadelphia criminal defense attorneys at Krasner & Long bring decades of experience in handling a wide variety of criminal issues including underage drinking arrests, and they understand the unique responsibility of representing young people facingcriminal charges.
-Our attorneys are particularly skilled in minimizing the consequences for college students, graduate students, and young professionals.
+Philadelphia underage drinking attorney Lloyd Long bring decades of experience in handling a wide variety of criminal issues including underage drinking arrests, and they understand the unique responsibility of representing young people facing criminal charges.
+Our Philadelphia criminal defense lawyer is particularly skilled in minimizing the consequences for college students, graduate students, and young professionals.

 Having charges dropped instead of being convicted can mean the difference between the future you envisioned and a far harder road to travel.
 Our main goal, and often the one we are able to achieve anywhere underage drinking is alleged, is to see the case to completion with no permanent criminal record.